viosvit/vios_xrpl/docs/plain-English LICENSE_NOTICE.md

-📜 License Notice – VIOS Protocol
+# Plain-English License Notice

-The VIOS Protocol is distributed under a dual-license model:

-1. Open Core (Apache 2.0)

-The foundation of VIOS (Vaults, XRPL Hooks, VITs, SDK) is open-source.
+The VIOS protocol is **dual-licensed**:

-Licensed under Apache 2.0
- for developer freedom, contribution, and integration into the XRPL ecosystem.

-Anyone can build, test, and extend these components.

-2. Proprietary Modules (Commercial License)
+- **Apache 2.0 (Open Core)**
+  You are free to use, modify, and contribute to the **core protocol** (Vaults, XRPL Hooks, SDKs) under the Apache 2.0 license.
+This ensures openness and community adoption.

+- **Commercial License (Proprietary Extensions)**
-Advanced components — Whisper Loop™, CIA™ Signatures, REEM™, and enterprise SDKs — are proprietary intellectual property of M A Squared LLC.
+  Certain advanced components — Whisper Loop™, CIA™ Signatures, REEM™, and enterprise SDKs — are **not open-source**.
+These require a commercial license from M A Squared LLC.

-Licensed separately under Commercial License
-.

-These modules are required for production-grade Emotion-KYC™ deployments, enterprise compliance, and royalty-bearing Vault infrastructure.

-Why Dual-License?

-Open → We want developers and XRPL builders to adopt VIOS freely.

-Protected → Our unique IP (emotional authorship, intent verification, royalty layers) must remain sovereign and controlled for ethical + commercial integrity.

-Contact

-For enterprise licensing or commercial partnership inquiries:
+- **Why?**
+  This protects our IP while still enabling the XRPL and open-source community to build on top of VIOS.
+  Developers can use the open core freely, and enterprises can license premium modules as needed.

-📧 mrmovein937@gmail.com
+📧 Contact: licensing@masquaredllc.com

-🏢 M A Squared LLC